New Year Sales

 4. Mortgages – Apply for an up to date redemption statement from your mortgage company and familiarise yourself with any early repayment penalties and their expiry dates.
 Your solicitor will of course obtain one of these for you just before you exchange on your sale, but mortgage redemption departments are not renowned for their efficacy and if you request one at the outset this can be passed to your solicitor who will have your full account details to contact them to ensure they can act on the bank’s behalf in the sale, and request any deeds that they may still have.

 5. Fixtures – Take care when completing your fixtures and contents form.
 Most arguments that arise during and after a sale are not technical or legal but revolve around what people have or haven’t left behind.
 Ensure both you and your buyer have agreed this form well before exchange of contracts.

 7. Instructions – Be careful who you use to do your conveyancing.
 The term “lawyer” is a generic term, which can cover not only solicitors, but also licensed conveyancers and non-qualified paralegals.
-If you feel more comfortable knowing that a Solicitor will be dealing with your sale, double check that firm’s website carefully before going ahead with the instruction and make sure that the firm is registered with the Solicitors Regulation Authority and carries the Conveyancing Quality Scheme Kitemark.
+If you feel more comfortable knowing that a Solicitor will be dealing with your sale, double check that firm’s website carefully before going ahead with the instruction and make sure that the firm is registered with the Solicitors Regulation Authority and has the CQS accreditation.

-10. Please be nice to your Solicitor.
-It might not seem like it at times, but we love our Clients really.
+10. Please be nice to your Solicitor – It might not seem like it at all times, but we love our Clients really.